Extensive Guide to Bluetooth Low Energy (Bluetooth LE) Beacons

 iBeacon is simple to implement, has more documentation, but less features.

-BLE Beacon Use Cases
+Bluetooth LE Beacon Use Cases

 Let’s face it, hearing about beacon specifications can be a bit dry sometimes; you want to see some real world examples and how you can benefit as well.
 We’ll go through specific use cases in retail, events, tourism, and manufacturing.